xarray-contrib/datatree/docs/source/hierarchical-data.rst

     primates["../../Two Fenestrae/Crocodiles"] = DataTree()
     print(vertebrates)

-Given two nodes in a tree, we can find their relative path:
+Given two nodes in a tree, we can also find their relative path:

 .. ipython:: python
-    :okexcept:

-    bart.find_relative_path(herbert)
+    bart.relative_to(lisa)

-You can use this feature to build a nested tree from a dictionary of filesystem-like paths and corresponding ``xarray.Dataset`` objects in a single step.
+You can use this filepath feature to build a nested tree from a dictionary of filesystem-like paths and corresponding ``xarray.Dataset`` objects in a single step.
-If we have a dictionary where each key is a valid path, and each value is either valid data or ``None``, we can construct a complex tree quickly using the alternative constructor :py:meth:`DataTree.from_dict`:
+If we have a dictionary where each key is a valid path, and each value is either valid data or ``None``, we can construct a complex tree quickly using the alternative constructor :py:meth:`DataTree.from_dict()`:

 .. ipython:: python